AbdelfattahRadwan/Simple-Unity-Sprite-Sheet-Generator/README.md

 1. Saving and loading of sprite sheets without exporting them. (using Json.NET)
 1. Grids and ability to rotate sprites in side the sheet before exporting.

-##### Please, keep in mind that I have created this project for my own use and to help test my skills out.
+###### Please, keep in mind that I have created this project for my own use and to help test my skills out and you are free to go ahead and grab the source code and use/modify/redistribute it anywhere without resirections.